Alternative routes to becoming a solicitor in England and Wales

 Legal apprenticeships are available in many settings, including as a solicitor, a paralegal or a chartered legal executive.
 They provide you with the opportunity to ‘earn as you learn’ from experienced colleagues.
 Many employers will provide funding to support the costs of training during your apprenticeship so you get the benefit of a zero-cost route to qualification, plus a salary.

 You do not have to hold a degree to start an apprenticeship but you will be expected to study on and off the job to progress.
 Around 80% of your time will be spent in the office, with 20% in the classroom.
-We highlight below one specifically for solicitors but you can find out further information about a range of apprenticeship routes.
+We highlight below one specifically for solicitors but you can find out further information about a range of apprenticeship routes via the Prospects website.

 These are an alternative for those who do not wish to go to university full time.
 The standards expected of apprentice solicitors are the same as those expected of all solicitors and ultimately assessment to become a solicitor will be by the SQE route.
 However, you do not need to hold a degree to start a solicitor apprenticeship.